orvi-tmp/learning-c-with-pebble/chapter08.md

 In this code, assume that `computeAverage` computes the average of the integers in the array and returns that value as a float (we saw this example in Chapter 7).
 First, note that the pointer `p` takes an address of an integer variable, then takes the address of a float variable, and that a compiler would think this is correct.
 Second, in the call to `printf`, we had to inform the compiler that `p` was currently pointing to a float variable, and then we could dereference it.

 Untyped pointers are also useful as formal parameters to functions.
 Using a void type for a pointer in a function specification allows flexibility in the actual parameter.
+Untyped pointers can also be useful as return values -- for instance, `malloc` returns an untyped pointer.
 We will discuss this further in the next section.

 ### Pointers as Function Parameters ###